 Marvel’s Runaways What the Teaser Tells Us About Season Three

-When we last left Marvel’s Runaways, they were split up after a cataclysmic showdown with Pride, the super-secret organization run by their parents.
+When we last left Marvel’s Runaways, they split up after a cataclysmic showdown with Pride, the super-secret organization run by their parents.
 We learned that the big bad of the show, Julian McMahon’s Jonah, detached his alien consciousness from the body he inhabited.
 He and other aliens buried beneath the surface of the Earth, having crash landed here eons ago, sought to escape back to the stars.
 In doing so they captured Ariela Barer’s Gert, Gregg Sulkin’s Chase Stein, and Ever Carradine’s Janet Stein, Chase’s mom.
 Yet, in the teaser we see Chase waking up to destruction in the buried mansion that served as the Runaways’ lair.
 So what gives?

 Well, unless Chase escapes his prison, what we’re likely seeing is a hallucination induced by his prison.
 His father, James Marsters’s Victor Stein, stayed in a similar device through much of season two which created a kind of dream world for him to live in.
 This one seems more designed to highlight Chase’s fears about letting down his friends.
 Marvel’s Runaways season three will likely see the team split apart and working to reunite.
 Also missing is Karolina Dean, played by Virginia Gardner, a hybrid human alien with incredible powers.
 Conflicted about protecting her friends and human family, she sympathizes with the aliens stranded here on Earth.
 However, when she finds out how they plan to use human sacrifice to stay alive, we expect her conflict to settle itself.